UtkarshPrajapati/SQL-Sense/README.md

 ## 📖 How to Use

 1.  **Open the Web Interface:** Navigate to `http://127.0.0.1:8000` in your web browser.
-2.  **View Schema:** Click the "Show Databases" button to see the tables and columns the AI is aware of.
+2.  **View Schema:** Click the "View Schema" button to see the tables and columns the AI is aware of.
 3.  **Ask a Question:** Type a question in plain English, like `show me all employees and their salaries`.
 4.  **Execute Direct SQL:** For precise control, use the `/run` command followed by a SQL query.
 For example: `/run SELECT product_name, price FROM products WHERE price > 50;`
 5.  **Review Results:** The application will display the generated SQL, the data results in a table, and a summary of insights derived by the AI.
+6.  **One-Click Execution:** If the assistant suggests an SQL query, click the "Run Query" button that appears over the code block to execute it immediately.

 ---